star-hengxing/libuipc/docs/api_docs/uipc/geometry/AttributeSlot/index.md

 ---
 title: AttributeSlot
-description: Template class to represent a geometry attribute slot of type T in a geometry attribute collection.
+description: Template class to represent a geometries attribute slot of type T in a geometries attribute collection.
 generator: doxide
 ---